 Best Renters Insurance in Rhode Island: Bottom Line

 Amica and State Farm are the best and cheapest renters insurance companies in Rhode Island.
-While we recommend these options, research and compare multiple companies and quotes to find the best deal.
+We recommend these options, but you should research and compare multiple companies and quotes to find the best deal.

 Renters Insurance in Rhode Island: FAQ

-Here are answers from our experts to common questions:
+Here are answers from our experts to common questions about renters insurance in Rhode Island:

 What is the cheapest renters insurance company in Rhode Island?

-State Farm offers the cheapest renters insurance in Rhode Island, with an average annual premium of $205 or $17 per month.
+State Farm offers the cheapest renters insurance in Rhode Island at $205 annually or $17 monthly.

 What is the best renters insurance company in Rhode Island?